-Powder brow is using a tattoo machine to pixelate color into the skin and create the the look of makeup.
-It works for ALL skin types and has a beautiful soft finish.
+Powder Brow is using a machine to pixelate color into the skin and create the the look of makeup.
+It gives the look of soft powder and has a beautiful, soft finish.
 It's also referred to as Ombre brows.

 Please avoid aspirin, vitamins, Aleve, fish oil, or ibuprofen for at least 48 hours prior to your appointment.
-In addition, avoid ALCOHOL 3 days prior.
-This is so important to limit bleeding.
+Do not apply retinol to the forehead area for a month prior.
+In addition, avoid ALCOHOL 12 hours prior.
+This is important to limit bleeding.
 If you are having eyeliner done, take an adult dose of Benadryl the night before OR -even better- the morning of your appointment.
 This prevents the eyes from watering during liner.
 For eyeliner or lip color procedures, it is great to have an ice pack made up of equal parts rubbing alcohol and water.
 Leave this at home for later in the evening.
-AVOID any and all lash serums on the lashes and brows at least 2-3 MONTHS prior to your procedure to prevent increased bleeding, bruising and swelling (only for eyeliner and brow procedures).

-2 weeks before: Avoid tweezing, waxing, tanning beds/sunburns, or retinol around the brow area.
+2 weeks before: Avoid tweezing, waxing, tanning beds/sunburns.

 72 hours before: Avoid ALL blood thinners (aspirin, ibuprofen, Aleve), Alcohol, Fish oil, and Vitamins.

-After paperwork, one of our Team Members will seat you in our procedure room, thoroughly clean the area, and then apply topical anesthetic and allow it to sit for up to 30 minutes.
-Once numbed we will extensively map the area and pick the right shade for your brows, lips, or liner.
+After you are seated in our procedure room, Anne will thoroughly clean the area, and then apply topical anesthetic.
+She will go over the procedure planned and answer any questions you may have.
+After 30 minutes of numbing, Jenny will map the area, pick the proper shade of ink, go over any photos, and allow you to approve the shape.
 Additional anesthetics will be applied throughout the process to help keep you as comfortable as possible.
-Total time on each procedure is generally about 2 hours!
+Total time on each procedure is generally about 2 hours.
 Bring a book, headphones, relax, or take a nap while numbing....you deserve it and are in good hands!

 Cosmetic tattooing is considered semi-permanent as it does not wash away.
 However, pigments do fade over time.
 Factors such as skin type, iron deficiency, pigment color, skin care ingredients, and sun exposure can affect the rate at which these pigments are broken down.